-Lion Bucks, mentioned below, are the same as dollars that may be spent in the Lion's Pride Snack Shop or Gano Dining Hall.
+Lion Bucks, mentioned below, are the same as dollars that may be spent in the Lion's Pride Snack Shop, Gano Dining Hall, or KC's Coffeehouse.
 Any Lion Bucks left at the end of the fall semester will roll over to the spring term.
 However, at the end of each spring semester any unused Lion Bucks at that time will be lost.
 Resident students as well as commuters may purchase additional Lion Bucks at any time during the fall and spring semesters at the business office.
 For \$100 (including tax), 100 Lion Bucks can be added to any meal plan.
 For \$50 (including tax), 50 Lion Bucks can be added to any meal plan or purchased separately.
+For \$25 (including tax), 25 Lion Bucks can be added to any meal plan or purchased separately.